-The semiconductor market is characterized by rapid change, including the following:

-- rapid technological developments; - evolving industry standards; - changes in customer and product end user requirements; - frequent new product introductions and enhancements; and - short product life cycles with declining prices as products mature.

-Our ability to maintain our current customer base and attract new customers is dependent in part on our ability to continuously develop and introduce to production advanced specialized manufacturing process technologies and purchase the appropriate equipment.
-If we are unable to successfully develop and introduce these processes to production in a timely manner or at all, or if we are unable to purchase the appropriate equipment required for such processes, we may be unable to maintain our current customer base and may be unable to attract new customers.
+The s emiconductor market is characterized by rapid change, including the following: rapid technological developments; evolving industry standards; changes in customer and product end user requirements; frequent new product introductions and enhancements; and short product life cycles with declining prices as products mature. ly n zed mai nanner o oility to maintain our current customer base and attract new customers is dependent in part on our ability to continuously develop and introduce to production advanced aufacturing process technologies and purchase the appropriate equipment.
+If we are unable to successfully develop and introduce these processes to production in a are at all, or if we are unable to purchase the appropriate equipment required for such processes, we may be unable to maintain our current customer base and may be unable ustomers.